emastho/vixenydocs/src/routes/basics/+page.md

 - **debug**: `Outputs` information of the `context`

-## Vixeny's Distinctive Features
+### Vixeny's Distinctive Features

-Unlike other frameworks, Vixeny introduces a set of unique and powerful concepts that cater to a wide range of development preferences.
-Here's an overview of what's next:
+Vixeny stands out as a web framework with a variety of unique and powerful features that cater to various development preferences and paradigms.
+Here's an overview of some key elements that make Vixeny distinct asn we will cover in the next chapters:

- - **Resolve**:Resolves one or multiple functions before another context requires them, setting up an state.
+- **Resolve**: Enables the resolution of one or multiple functions before another context requires them, allowing for state setup.

-- **Branch**: Enable conditional execution to provide granular control and flexibility.
+- **Branch**: Provides conditional execution, giving developers granular control and flexibility over code flow.

-- **Composing in Context**: Build complex functionalities by **`chaining`** simpler components within a shared or unique context for cohesive and maintainable code.
+- **Composing in Context**: Encourages the construction of complex functionalities by chaining simpler components within a shared or unique context.
+This approach promotes cohesive and maintainable code.

-- **All together at the same time**: Controlling the flow of data with predictable and modular control.

-- **Order Execution**: Control the sequence in which `f`, `resolve`, or `branch` will execute.

-- **Mutable (non-functional support)**: Offer support for modifying data structures, in contrast to the immutable approach typical of functional programming.
-This provides additional flexibility for those who prefer or require it.
+- **Mutable (non-functional support)**: While embracing functional programming, Vixeny also offers support for modifying data structures, contrasting with the immutable approach typically found in functional paradigms.
+This feature provides additional flexibility for developers who prefer or require mutable data handling.

+These distinctive features contribute to Vixeny's versatility and appeal, enabling developers to leverage functional programming benefits while also accommodating various other paradigms and preferences.

 <BeforeNext next="/data_flow" />